threefoldtech/tfchain/substrate-node/doc/adding_validators.md

 #### Insert a key in the session

 Connect to the new node deployed with polkadot js apps.
-You will need to install a local version of this application since you will have to connect over a not secured websocket.
+You will need to install a local version of this application since you will have to connect over an unsecured websocket.

 ```sh
 git clone git@github.com:polkadot-js/apps.git